fofr/paulhayes.photography/source/_posts/polecat.md

   - photography
 ---

-From a wildlife photography lesson at the British Wildlife Centre in Sussex.
 This polecat was dancing about, very rarely stopping for anything.
 For a split second he raised his head in just the right position, the warm midsummer light catching his face amongst the flowers.